 Even for companies without a manufacturing footprint, opportunities for electrification and increased efficiency are significant.
 Corporations need data to enable optionality in meeting their short and long-term climate goals.

-• Building Design: Tools to help contractors better understand and plan where and how to improve business design to construct more energy efficient buildings
+- Building design.
+Provide tools to help contractors better understand and plan where and how to improve business design to construct more energy efficient buildings.

-• Building Controls: Commercial energy management: Similar to residential, many commercial heating/cooling and other appliances are API-capable but not leveraged to their full potential
+- Building controls.
+Similar to residential, many commercial heating/cooling and other appliances are API-capable but not leveraged to their full potential.

-• Heat Delivery: New heat pump technology and deployment.
-Potential for a social equity models where efficient units are financed and provided to those without means of purchase
+- Heat delivery.
+Focus on heat-pump technology and deployment.
+Recognize the potential for a social-equity model where efficient units are financed and provided to those without means of purchase.

 The residential sector accounted for about 18% of total U.S. energy consumption in 2022, the U.S. Energy Administration found.
 The average household in the U.S. consumes 11,000 kilowatt hours a year, leading to an average annual electricity bill of $1,452.